Bone Marrow Stem Cell Therapy

 What are they?

 Our body stores cells required for repair within specific areas of our body.
 One such area is within your bone marrow.
 This is the space within the middle of your bone rich in cells used to regenerate damaged cells.
 Some of the stem cells found in this space are progenitor cells.
-These are matured stem cells used to repair damaged tissue such as bone and cartilage.
+While we might refer to these treatments as “stem cell” therapies, in reality the cells doing most of the work in these procedures are not “true” stem cells in that they cannot differentiate into ANY tissue as a true stem cell can.
+These progenitor cells are more “matured” stem cells used to repair damaged tissue such as bone and cartilage and are limited to specific tissue types.
 Progenitor stem cells may be more efficient than normal stem cells found in your blood at repairing bone and cartilage but have lost some of their ability to form all different types of tissue.
-[1] Think of progenitor cells as stem cells that are more mature and like a young man in college majoring in biochemistry.
-They are bigger, smarter and more efficient than their younger stem cell cousins in elementary school.
-These younger cousin cells have the potential to mature into different cell lines, but we only need them to mature into bone and or cartilage cells.
-Thus, these progenitor stem cells are perfect for orthopedic conditions.
+[1] Progenitor cells are more mature than the stem cells floating in blood but have partially "differentiated" to become more like mature tissue such as cartilage, tendon or bone.
 Although other tissues in our body may have a higher number of stem cells, they are less likely to form the cells and tissue we need.[2]
-Many of the same growth factors found in platelet rich plasma are found abundantly in your bone marrow.
+Many of the same growth factors found in platelet rich plasma are found abundantly in your bone marrow https://advancedortho.net/platelet-rich-plasma.php.
 Specific stem cells called pericytes which support our vascular system are found within our bone marrow and they become important in the paracrine cell to cell communication.[3]
 When our joints become diseased, this cell to cell communication breaks down and bone marrow derived stem cells as well as other factors help restore this normal communication.
-Finally, very important plasma proteins are found within your bone marrow including Intrluleukin-1 Receptor Antagonist Protein (IRAP) and Alpha 2 Macroglobulin (A2M).[4]
+Finally, very important plasma proteins are found within your bone marrow including Interleukin-1 Receptor Antagonist Protein (IRAP) and Alpha 2 Macroglobulin (A2M).[4]
 These plasma proteins are extremely important in reducing the destruction of your bone and joint.[5]
 These very important proteins can be filtered and concentrated to help reduce damaging chemical reactions in your joint which cause destruction and pain.

-Bone Marrow Stem Cell treatments can provide the following:
+Bone Marrow Progenitor Cell treatments can provide the following:

-- Source of stem cells such as pericytes, and progenitor cells to help repair damaged tissues especially bone and cartilage cells and help cells communicate with each other.
+• Source of cells such as pericytes and progenitor cells to help repair damaged tissues especially bone, tendon and cartilage cells and help cells communicate with each other.

 [1] Levesque JP et al, Mobilization of Bone Marrow Derived Progenitors, Bone Marrow Derived Progenitors, Springer Berlin, 2007, p 4-28.